aimxhaisse/mod-proxy-add-user/README.md

 process and the mod_proxy handler, which can retrieve the REMOTE_USER field and set it to output headers, just before beeing send by mod_proxy.

-As the result, REMOTE_USER can be catched even in
+As the result, REMOTE_USER can be catched even in proxified applications.

 ## Installation